rui-r-duan/algs4_rs/README.md

   used.
 - Complete documentation.
 - Unit tests in the `tests` modules.
-- Clients in `examples` directory.
+- Clients and utilities in `examples` directory.
 - Big-O analysis tools: Doubling Test, Doubling Ratio, Stop Watch (using Rust std), in `examples` directory, and `LinearRegression` in a library module.
 - Standard Input `StdIn`, file input `FileIn`, and abstract versatile input